Scrum for Teams

 - Increased ability of Leadership to make informed decisions and accurate predictions

 - Greater employee engagement and retention through implementation of sustainable development practices

 The most popular use of Scrum is for software development in a wide variety of industries, including financial services, insurance, education, information technology, government programs and supply chain management.
 But Scrum goes beyond software development!
-We’ve known organizations and individuals who have used Scrum for graphic design, wedding planning, data warehousing, consulting, classroom projects, household management, auto salvage yards, marketing and much more.
+We’ve known organizations and individuals who have used Scrum for graphic design, wedding planning, data warehousing, consulting, classroom projects, household management, auto salvage yards and much more.
 Scrum is appropriate for almost any complex project with rapidly changing or emergent requirements, regardless of the industry.